Kepitition/Portfolio/README.md

 # Portfolio
-EDA and ML Practice for Global AI Hub Project
+EDA and ML Studies for Portftolio.
+Some projects made for bootcamps or competitions and others by my own.